The Mining Law Review: Tanzania

 26 These are specified in the First Schedule to the Regulations.

-27 Note that the term 'non-indigenous Tanzanian company' is defined under the Local Content Regulations as a company that is incorporated under the Companies Act of 2002 and that has at least 20 per cent equity ownership by citizens of Tanzania and in which at least 80 per cent of its executive and senior management positions and 100 per cent of its non-managerial and other positions are held by Tanzanians.
+27 The term 'non-indigenous Tanzanian company' is defined under the Local Content Regulations as a company that is incorporated under the Companies Act of 2002 and that has at least 20 per cent equity ownership by citizens of Tanzania and in which at least 80 per cent of its executive and senior management positions and 100 per cent of its non-managerial and other positions are held by Tanzanians.

 28 The Committee is established under Regulation 5 of the Local Content Regulations and is composed of a full-time member of the Commission, the Director of Labour and Employment, a representative of the Tanzania Private Sector Foundation, the Chief Executive Officer of the Geological Survey of Tanzania, the Head of Legal Services in the Ministry and the Executive Secretary of the Commission.